1967 in the Vietnam War: November

 U.S. Senator Eugene McCarthy of Minnesota announced his candidacy for the 1968 Democratic Party presidential nomination, in a direct challenge to the renomination of President Johnson.
 McCarthy said that he would enter the presidential primaries in Wisconsin, Nebraska, Oregon and California, and that he would probably declare for New Hampshire and Massachusetts as well.

-A USAF C-7 Caribou crashed into a mountainside while on approach to Qui Nhơn airport, killing all 26 onboard.
+A USAF C-7 Caribou crashed into a mountainside while on approach to Qui Nhơn airport, killing all 26 on board.